ScareTrow/grpc-authorization/readme.md

 as an administrator, it was decided to create the first administrator at application startup using values from environment variables.

-* To store user passwords, bcrypt is used.
+* To store user passwords, bcrypt is used
-Salt could still be added for more security.

-* There is no validation for the username and password because it's not part of the job.

-* Any administrator can change any user, including another administrator, because the behavior of the application in this situation was not described in the assignment.